ThSQCA: Threshold-Sweep Qualitative Comparative Analysis in R: Conclusion

 \subsection{Contributions}

-We introduce TSQCA, an R package that reconceptualizes thresholds in Qualitative Comparative Analysis as explicit objects of systematic exploration rather than fixed calibration choices.
-By enabling threshold sweep analyses through a unified and reproducible interface, TSQCA makes it possible to map how sufficient condition structures vary across substantively meaningful outcome and condition levels.
+We introduce ThS-QCA (Threshold-Sweep QCA), a methodological framework implemented in the \texttt{ThSQCA} R package, that reconceptualizes thresholds in Qualitative Comparative Analysis as explicit objects of systematic exploration rather than fixed calibration choices.
+By enabling threshold sweep analyses through a unified and reproducible interface, ThS-QCA makes it possible to map how sufficient condition structures vary across substantively meaningful outcome and condition levels.